 My research focuses on the role of developmental mechanisms in the evolution and diversification of form, using nematode worms as a tractable laboratory model.
 Nematodes lead virtually every lifestyle known to animals and include microbivores, omnivores, predators, and parasites of insects, vertebrates, and plants.
 The diversity of nematode mouthparts bears testament to this remarkable ability to specialize.
 I seek to unravel the mechanisms underlying such morphological diversification by integrating developmental biology, genetics, population genetics, phylogenetics, and natural history.

-My lab uses the nematode Pristionchus pacificus as a reference point and central model, and focus is on the genetic basis of developmental plasticity (polyphenism) in its mouthparts.
-After an irreversible decision in larval development, the nematodes assume one of two distinct feeding-forms.
-This dimorphism involves an evolutionary novelty of the adult stage: teeth, which enable predatory feeding on other nematodes.
+My lab uses the nematode Pristionchus pacificus as a reference point and model, and we focus on the genetic basis of developmental plasticity (polyphenism) in its mouthparts.
+After an irreversible decision in larval development, nematodes of this species, and others in its family (Diplogastridae), assume one of two distinct feeding-forms that perform alternative ecological functions.
+This dimorphism involves an evolutionary novelty: teeth, which enable predatory feeding on other nematodes.

 A few goals of this research include:

 Projecto-Garcia, J., Biddle, J. F., and Ragsdale, E. J. (2017).
 Decoding the architecture and origins of mechanisms for developmental polyphenism.
-Current Opinion in Genetics & Development in press.
+Current Opinion in Genetics & Development 47: 1-8.

 Ragsdale, E. J. and Ivers, N. A. (2016).
 Specialization of a polyphenism switch gene following serial duplications in Pristionchus nematodes.
 Evolution 70: 2155-2166.